fl4p/batmon-ha/README.md

   PDF; decoders are unit-tested against real captured frames but not yet confirmed on live hardware — feedback welcome.

+* `basen_uart` — Basen BMS over RS232 / RS485 (**9600 8N1**), the binary
+  `7E … 0D` protocol used on the pack's serial port.
+This is a different protocol from the Basen BLE app (`basen`).
+Reads voltage, current, per-cell voltages (with balancing flags), temperatures, SoC, SoH, cycles and a classified alarm/fault bitmask.
+Ported from `GHswitt/esphome-basen`; decoders are unit-tested against the real example frame in that project's README but not yet confirmed on live hardware — feedback welcome.

 Example config:

 ```yaml